dbacked/agent/docs/guide/security.md

 - The size of your backup
 - How long was the backup process

-This information is anonymous and your IP or anything that could identify you is never stored.
+This information is anonymous and nothing that could identify you is ever stored.

 I want to thank everyone sending these informations, it helps me a lot to continue to improve DBacked.